 Welcome to my profile,

-I am an experienced MBACP* registered Psychodynamic Adult Counsellor and a CPCAP* certified Therapist in working with Children and Young People.
+I am an experienced MBACP* registered Psychodynamic Adult Therapist and a CPCAP* certified Therapist in working with Children and Young People.
 The aim of my service is to provide accessible, flexible, confidential and professional therapeutic support for people of any age who are experiencing a range of social, emotional and behavioural difficulties.
 Without appropriate support these difficulties can seriously affect a person’s capacity to trust and to fully engage with life's requirements.

 *MBACP: Member of British Association for Counselling and Psychotherapy